plaid-ai/muse/README.md

 ## 🤝 Contributing

 Muse thrives on community contributions!
-We have a unique AI-assisted development workflow.
-Please read our **[CONTRIBUTING.md](./CONTRIBUTING.md)** file carefully to understand how to contribute, our AI usage policies, and the PR process.
+We employ a unique AI-assisted development workflow inspired by **"vibe coding"** principles but grounded in **rigorous human oversight**.
+Please read our **[CONTRIBUTING.md](./CONTRIBUTING.md)** file carefully to understand our specific process, AI usage policies (including mandatory models), and the PR requirements (including prompt submission).

 **Key requirements for contributors:**
-*   Adherence to the AI-assisted development workflow.
+*   Adherence to the Muse AI-assisted development workflow.
-*   Usage of specified high-capability AI models (Gemini 2.5 Pro, Claude 3.7 Sonnet, OpenAI o3-mini-high).
+*   Usage of specified high-capability AI models: **Google Gemini 2.5 Pro, Anthropic Claude 3.7 Sonnet, OpenAI o1, o3-mini-high, DeepSeek-R1**.
-*   Inclusion of used prompts in Pull Requests.
+*   **Mandatory inclusion of used prompts** in Pull Requests for transparency and reproducibility.

 ## 📜 License